textstack/justbigthings/README.md

 # JustBigThings

-Garry's Mod addon that adds some tweaks related to big players
+Garry's Mod addon that adds some tweaks related to big (or small) players

 ### Convars
 - `jbt_biguse_enabled` Whether to enable the big use module (default 1)